ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 ### Registration Process

 Provider registration is required to setup a Provider on Frequency.
-This is a 1-time process Providers use to register, and get a Provider ID.
-On Testnet, anyone may set up a Provider.
-However, if you wish to set up a Provider on Mainnet, this has to be done in concert with the Frequency Foundation.
+This is a one-time process Providers use to register and obtain a Provider ID.
+Registration of Providers on Testnet is unrestricted; on Mainnet it requires approval from the Frequency Network Foundation.
 See the [Provider Dashboard](https://provider.frequency.xyz) for more information.

 The Register User flow is the process by which a user registers with a Provider.
-This is a 1-time process for each user.
+This is a one-time process required each time a user signs up with a new Provider.
 The user will be able to log in to the Provider's app using the Sign In With Frequency [SIWF](https://github.com/ProjectLibertyLabs/siwf) process.
 The user will now be able to interact with the Provider's app.

 The Login User flow is the process by which a user logs in to the Provider's app after the user has registered.
 The user will be able to interact with the Provider's app.